zfdang/quest-batch-installer/README.md

 # quest-batch-installer
 MacOS Batch App Installer for Oculus Quest

+Oculus Quest的批量安装程序/游戏脚本

 # Instructions:

 1. extract all files into one folder
-2. Copy the Apk(s) and OBB(s) you would like to install to the current folder
+2. Copy the Apk(s) and OBB(s) you would like to install to the current folder; each app/game into one folder; See folder layout examples
 3. ***FIRST RUN ONLY*** Due to gatekeeper not liking the redistrtbution of the android tools the following must be done.
     3a.
 Right click on the following exec files and click open.
 Allow any confirmation prompts to RUN aapt2